raharrasy/RL2019-BaseCodes/Exercise2/SARSA/README.md

-# Coursework 1 - SARSA Methods
+# Exercise 2- SARSA Methods

 You are required to implement the SARSA algorithm using the codes provided in `SARSABase.py`.
 Before you proceed,install the HFO Domain first by following the necessary steps outlined in `Task2/README.md`.
 Your task is to extend `SARSABase.py` by implementing functions that have yet been implemented in `SARSABase.py`.